zaytri/slime2/widgets/release/slime-chat/README.txt

-Simple Chat v3.0.1 by Zaytri
+Simple Chat v3.0.2 by Zaytri

 You'll need to download a key to connect it to your Twitch account.
-Setup intructions can be found here: https://forums.slime2.stream/resources/setting-up-slime2-widgets.3/
+Setup instructions can be found here: https://forums.slime2.stream/resources/setting-up-slime2-widgets.3/

 If you have any questions, you can ask here: https://forums.slime2.stream/threads/simple-chat.20/